US plans diplomatic boycott of Beijing Winter Olympics - ExBulletin

 US plans diplomatic boycott of Beijing Winter Olympics

-WASHINGTON – The United States will hold a diplomatic boycott of the upcoming Winter Olympics in Beijing to protest China’s human rights abuses, the White House confirmed on Monday, a move China pledged to welcome with firm countermeasures.
+The United States will hold a diplomatic boycott of the upcoming Winter Olympics in Beijing to protest China’s human rights abuses, the White House confirmed on Monday a move that China has pledged to welcome. “firm countermeasures”.

+“The diplomatic or official representation of the United States would treat these games as usual in the face of the [People’s Republic of China’s]gross human rights violations and atrocities in Xinjiang, and we just can’t do that, “White House press secretary Jen Psaki told reporters at a briefing Monday.

-Senate Foreign Relations Committee Chairman Robert Menendez, DN.J., called such a diplomatic boycott a necessary step to demonstrate our unwavering commitment to human rights in the face of unwarranted abuses by the Chinese government.
+Robert Menendez, chairman of the Senate Foreign Relations Committee and Democratic Senator from New Jersey, called such a diplomatic boycott “a necessary step to demonstrate our unwavering commitment to human rights in the face of unacceptable abuses by the Chinese government.” .

 Chinese Foreign Ministry spokesman Zhao Lijian accused US politicians of demagoguery over not sending dignitaries to attend events that China hopes will enhance its economic development and its technological prowess.

 Human rights activists and lawmakers in the United States who support a boycott say it is a necessary step.
-They cite China’s poor human rights record as justification, claiming that China is using gambling to whitewash its mistreatment of civil rights activists, political dissidents and ethnic minorities.
+They cite China’s poor human rights record as justification, claiming that China is using the Games to whitewash its mistreatment of civil rights activists, political dissidents and ethnic minorities.

-At the same time, this announcement also makes it clear that the Olympic Games and athlete participation are beyond politics and we welcome that, the IOC statement said.

-House Speaker Nancy Pelosi, who has been advocating a diplomatic boycott for months, applauded Biden for taking the plunge.
-Yet she said the IOC allowing a country known for its appalling human rights record to host the Olympics pokes fun at the Olympic Charter, which states that the Games should seek to promote respect for human rights. universal and fundamental ethical principles.

 Sending high-level delegations to each Olympic Games has a long tradition in the United States and other leading countries.
-Then-President George W. Bush attended the opening of the 2008 Summer Olympics in Beijing.
-First Lady Jill Biden led the US contingent to the Summer Olympics in Tokyo this year and Second Mister Doug Emhoff led a delegation to the Paralympics.
+Then-President George W. Bush attended the opening of the 2008 Summer Games in Beijing.
+First Lady Jill Biden led the U.S. contingent to the Tokyo Summer Olympics this year, and Doug Emhoff, Vice President Kamala Harris’ husband, led a delegation to the Paralympics.

-The diplomatic boycott comes as the United States attempts to stabilize turbulent relations with Beijing, even as it maintains a firm approach to trade and conflicts over China’s actions on Taiwan, human rights, Hong Kong and the South China Sea.
-CNN was the first to report that an announcement was expected this week.
+News of the diplomatic boycott comes as the United States tries to stabilize turbulent relations with Beijing, even as it maintains a firm approach to trade and conflicts over China’s actions on Taiwan, human rights. , Hong Kong and the South China Sea.

 Beijing has organized a firm response to all US criticism, denouncing it as interference in its internal affairs and imposing visa bans on US politicians it considers anti-Chinese.

-It was not clear who the United States could have sent Beijing for the games, and Zhao’s comments seemed to indicate that China had not issued any invitations.
+It was not clear who the United States could have sent to Beijing for the Games, and Zhao’s comments seemed to indicate that China had not issued any invitations.

 Australia, whose ties with China have collapsed over a series of disputes, also raised the possibility of a diplomatic boycott.